 NET WORTH: US$2.6B

-Known for being the originator of Hotel 81, a chain of budget-friendly hotels in Singapore, Choo Chong Ngen has achieved success in the hotel industry both locally and on an international stage.
+Choo Chong Ngen is the founder of Hotel 81, a chain of budget-friendly hotels in Singapore.
+He has achieved success both locally and internationally.

-Today, Choo operates hotel properties in places such as Malaysia, Korea, Thailand, and Australia.
+Currently, Choo operates hotels on four continents, including Malaysia, Korea, Thailand, and Australia.